Mature Masculine

 The Wounded Child's Imbalance

-His enmeshment stems from fear of being cold.
-He fears abandoning those who suffer.
+His enmeshment stems from fear of abandoning those who suffer.
 He compensates by caring without limits until he collapses.

 The Wound as Home

 The wound has become who he is.
 Without it, he doesn't know himself.
 He's been the sensitive one, the feeling one, the one who carries everyone's pain for so long that he can't picture himself without it.
-Getting well would feel like disappearing.
+Getting well would feel like betraying his own past.

 He's attached to the pain because it's familiar.
 The wound is where he lives.
 He decorated it, furnished it, made it comfortable.
-He's a permanent resident of grief, not a visitor passing through.
+He wallows inside grief instead of moving through.

 This is why he can't help others heal.
 He accompanies them into darkness but can't lead them out.
 He doesn't know the way out because he's never taken it.

 The wound is meant to be a passage, not a home.
-He confuses feeling the pain with being the pain.
-But the wound wants to close.
-It's waiting for him to let it.
+The Wounded Child confuses feeling the pain with being the pain.
+But the wound wants to heal up.

 Gifts of the Wounded Child